Dr Leanne Cullen-Unsworth

 Waterloo Foundation (2012-2014): Recognising the role of seagrass meadows in food security: re-prioritising the marine conservation agenda (2012-2014)

 The Seagrass Ecosystem Research Group (SERG) is a joint inter-disciplinary research collaboration between scientists in Biosciences at Swansea University and the Sustainable Places Research Institute.
-It is engaged in basic and applied research into the structure, function and resilience of seagrass meadows within a linked social ecological system and the food security support these meadows provide. http://www.seagrass.org.uk/
+It is engaged in basic and applied research into the structure, function and resilience of seagrass meadows within a linked social ecological system and the food security support these meadows provide.
+Visit the website: http://www.seagrass.org.uk/

 Completed research projects